 Disadvantages of Asphalt Concrete:

-- They are less durable and become softer in hot climates.
+- Asphalt concrete is less durable and becomes softer in hot climates.

 - When the asphalt is not laid properly, it causes cracks and issues.

-- This construction method requires heavy equipment to be installed, no matter what type of asphalt has been used.
+- The construction method requires heavy equipment to be installed, no matter what type of asphalt has been used.

 For asphalt concrete, the mix design includes aggregates, combination of crushed stone, gravel and asphalt with asphalt emulsion.